wultra/ssl-pinning-tool/README.md

 openssl x509 -noout -dates -inform der -in cert.der  | grep notAfter
 ```

-Then, you need to convert the expiration timestamp to Unix epoch format.
+Then, you need to convert the expiration timestamp to Unix epoch format (seconds after 1970/01/01).

 ### Sign Certificate Fingerprint